laruss/imagesUtils/readme.md

 - [x] fix settings to use them in web interface
 - [x] fix updating settings via web interface
 - [x] fix http error to correspond to conventions
-- [ ] add response with info about processed method
+- [x] add response with info about processed method
-- [ ] fix core settings to transfer them from web server
+- [x] fix core settings to transfer them from web server
+- [ ] add methods dropdowns to web interface (front)
 - [ ] validate data forms before sending to server (front)
-- [ ] consider how to communicate information to the client during long processing
+- [ ] use Celery for long tasks (all images methods)
 - [ ] add docker support